 Based on the profit of the year ended 31 Dec.
-2021, the Company estimated the amounts of the employees' compensation and remuneration to directors for the year ended 31 December 2021 to be 6% of profit of current year and 2% of profit of current year, respectively, recognized the amount of \$145,548 thousand and \$48,516 thousand.
+2022, the Company estimated the amounts of the employees' compensation and remuneration to directors for the year ended 31 December 2022 to be 6.5% of profit of current year and 1.66% of profit of current year, respectively, recognized the amount of \$137,375 thousand and \$35,000 thousand.
 Employees' compensation and remuneration to directors for the years ended 31 Dec.
-2020 amount of \$61,528 thousand and \$20,509 thousand, respectively, recognized as employee benefits expense.
-If the Board of Directors resolves to distribute employee compensation through stock, the number of stocks distributed is calculated based on total employee compensation divided by the closing price of the day before the Board of Directors, the Company will recognize the change as an adjustment in the profit of loss in the subsequent period.
+2021 amount of \$145,548 thousand and \$48,516 thousand, respectively, recognized as employee benefits expense.
+If the Board of Directors resolves to distribute employee compensation through stock, the number of stocks distributed is calculated based on total employee compensation divided by the closing price of the day before the Board of Directors meeting.
+If the estimated amounts differ from the actual distribution resolved by the Board of Directors, the Company will recognize the change as an adjustment in the profit of loss in the subsequent period.

-A resolution was passed at the board meeting on 25 March 2022 to distribute dividend in cash in the amount of \$145,548 thousand and \$48,516 thousand for the year end 2021, and of \$61,528 thousand and \$20,509 thousand for the year ended 2020 as employees' compensation and remuneration to directors and supervisors, respectively.
-No material differences existed between the estimated amount and the actual distribution of the employee compensation and remuneration to directors for the years ended 2021 and 2020.
+A resolution was passed at the board meeting on 10 March 2023 to distribute dividend in cash in the amount of \$137,375 thousand and \$35,000 thousand for the year ended 2022, and of \$145,548 thousand and \$48,516 thousand for the year ended 2021 as employees' compensation and remuneration to directors and supervisors, respectively.
+No material differences existed between the estimated amount and the actual distribution of the employee compensation and remuneration to directors for the years ended 2022 and 2021.

-(23)Non-operating income and expenses
+(23) Non-operating income and expenses